Maathai Supermarkets: Ownership

 Mathai is a wholly Kenyan, privately held company.
 Kenyan print media indicate that the supermarket chain is owned by Viktah Maina, a Kenyan-based businessman.

 Recent developments

 In September 2014, the retail chain opened its first store in the central business district (CBD) of Nairobi, Kenya's capital and largest city.
 Located along Ronald Ngala Street, the store has over 100 staff.
 It is located in a building owned by Viktah Maina, the proprietor of the supermarket chain.
 He also has investments in construction, entertainment, real estate and stone quarries.
-In March 2022, the retailer opened a second outlet in Embu town, 134km from Nairobi County.
+In March 2022, the retailer opened a second outlet in Embu town, 134 km from Nairobi County.